 Microsoft Teams is a communication and collaboration tool for groups to create content and share the information they need to work together.
 As part of the Microsoft 365 suite of tools, Teams makes it easy to have conversations, host meetings, share files and collaborate with teams within your unit (faculty, school, department, etc.) and across the university.
 Teams lets you work in a natural, conversational way, with everything you need in one place.

 - Use interactive chat

 - Synchronous editing and secure collaboration on files

 - Host meetings online with options to record and desktop sharing

 - Connect from anywhere via desktop, mobile, or web browser

 Chat and meeting functionality is available by default to all users.
 Team sites are spaces created for collaboration and can be requested by employees only.
 Owners of Team sites are responsible for adding members to the Team, including faculty, staff, students and external guests.
 A request for a Team site for unit-level collaboration should involve a signing authority for the unit.

-To request a Teams site, please ensure you are familiar with the information on this page as well as the Microsoft 365 Terms and Conditions of Use, and complete the Teams site request form.
+To request a Teams site, please ensure you are familiar with the information on this page as well as the Microsoft 365 , and complete the Request a team site form.

 Install Microsoft Teams desktop app